Sajeevan96/top-chef/README.md

 # Command lines from the folder app/client (cd app/client) :

-After you get the mesage, tap the following command line:
+After you get the message, tap the following command line:

 2) npm start